FHIR/Gravity-SDOH-Exchange-RI/README.md

 | **spring.security.oauth2.client.provider.{APP}-provider.user-info-uri** | OAuth2 UserInfo endpoint.
 Defaults to the Logica UserInfo ednpoint. |
 | **spring.security.oauth2.client.provider.{APP}-provider.jwk-set-uri** | JSON Web Key Set endpoint.
 Defaults to the Logica JWKS ednpoint. |

+In CBO app the source FHIR Servers are added dynamically through UI, so no any configuration is needed on start.
 ### Build
 Latest Java and Maven have to be installed.
 Just run a command from a base directory:
 ```sh